Players making better players.

 Since 2023, there has been a full 2-3 percentage point increase in certain motivational reasons for joining recreational adult sports.
 What was once sought after for personal enjoyment, general health and fitness has *pivoted to furthering skill development, competitive desire, and stress relief.

-(Above) 2023 Civic Science survey, trending rec sports in adult leagues
+(Above) 2023 Civic Science survey, trending rec sports in adult leagues3 COMPOUNDING Factors

 1. Culture Shift